eugeniol/og-auth-provider/README.md

     It breakes in this line https://github.com/ordergroove/data/blob/master/data/main/views.py#L135 sine  user.last_login is null.
     Checking into database and user has last_login set, I belive the problem is django auth migration `./manage.py sqlmigrate auth 0005` that does `ALTER TABLE `auth_user` MODIFY `last_login` datetime(6) NULL;` that cause old django Datetime field cant be parsed into pytho date correctly.

+    *NOTE* It seems django 1.7 is not able to understand datetime(6)  maybe this is related https://docs.djangoproject.com/en/2.2/releases/1.8/#database-backends